-All abstracts must follow the instructions listed below and be submitted by March 31st, 2023
+All abstracts must follow the instructions listed below and be submitted by June 15th, 2023

 To submit your abstract click here

-ABSTRACT SUBMISSION DETAILS
+ORAL AND POSTER ABSTRACT SUBMISSION DETAILS

 - Before submitting your abstract, please review carefully the Abstract format instructions.

-- Abstracts must be submitted by March 31st, 2023, for consideration by the Scientific Committee.
+- Abstracts must be submitted by June 15th, 2023, for consideration by the Scientific Committee.